 Turbidity is the term given to anything that is suspended in a water supply.
-It is found in most surface waters, however doesn’t exist in ground waters aside from in shallow wells and springs after substantial heavy rains.
-Turbidity gives the water a shady appearance or appears as dirty sediment.
-Undissolved materials, for example, sand, mud, residue or suspended iron add to turbidity.
-Turbidity can cause the recoloring of sinks and apparatuses and the staining of textures.
+It is mostly found in surface waters.
+However, it doesn’t exist in ground waters aside from in shallow wells and springs after substantial heavy rains.
+Similarly, turbidity gives the water a shady appearance or appears as dirty sediment.
+Undissolved materials, e.g. sand, mud, residue or suspended iron is added to turbidity, which can cause the recoloring of sinks and apparatuses and the staining of textures.

 An excessive amount of green growth or sediment in lakes and streams can make them inadmissible for diversion and aquatic life.
-Turbidity is caused by particles suspended or broke down in water that scatter light making the water seem shady or dinky.
+For instance, turbidity is caused by particles suspended or broke down in water that scatters light making the water seem shady or dinky.

-Turbidity is an indicator of health risk.
-Science has demonstrated that as turbidity increases, the risk to human health also increases—particularly such as babies, the adults, and individuals with compromised immune systems (e.g. those with HIV/Aids, experiencing chemotherapy, or taking anti-rejection drugs.
+Above all, turbidity is an indicator of health risk.
+Science has demonstrated that as turbidity increases, the risk to human health also increases.
+Particularly harmlful to babies, adults, and individuals with compromised immune systems (e.g. those with HIV/Aids, experiencing chemotherapy, or taking anti-rejection drugs.

 Normally turbidity is measured in NTUs (nephelometric turbidity units).
 Typical drinking water will have a turbidity level of 0 to 1 NTU.
-Turbidity can similarly be measured in mg/l and it’s size is measured in microns.
+Similarly, turbidity can be measured in mg/l and it’s size is measured in microns.

-Excessive turbidity, or darkness, in drinking water is aesthetically unappealing, and may likewise speak to a health concern.
-Turbidity can give food and shelter to pathogens.
+Excessive turbidity in drinking water is aesthetically unappealing, and may likewise causes health concern.
+It can give food and shelter to pathogens.
 If not expelled, turbidity can promote regrowth of pathogens in the distribution system, prompting waterborne infection outbreaks, which have caused huge instances of gastroenteritis all through the world.